Brandon-Rozek/website/content/blog/2015-05-23-animatable-border.md

   - 'a:1:{s:6:"author";a:0:{}}'
 tags: ["Web", "CSS"]
 ---
-This is part 1 of an animation series I&#8217;m doing.
-It is inspired by Lea Verou&#8217;s talk called &#8220;[The Humble Border-Radius.](https://www.youtube.com/watch?v=JSaMl2OKjfQ)&#8221; I looked at her site and she has a good demo of a bunch of different animations [here](http://lea.verou.me/2011/10/animatable-a-css-transitions-gallery/).
+This is part 1 of an animation series I'm doing.
+It is inspired by Lea Verou's talk called &#8220;[The Humble Border-Radius.](https://www.youtube.com/watch?v=JSaMl2OKjfQ)&#8221; I looked at her site and she has a good demo of a bunch of different animations [here](http://lea.verou.me/2011/10/animatable-a-css-transitions-gallery/).
 My goal here is to create a more comprehensive guide to these different animatable properties&#8211;mainly for future reference.
 Animations play a big part in adding interactivity to the web, so why not explore some possible options?

 <!--more-->

-This post follows well along with my Codepen [demo](http://codepen.io/brandonrozek/full/waWMWR/){.broken_link}, where I&#8217;ll state the box number that applies to what I&#8217;m talking about. \*\*Initial values must be explicitly stated, implicit initial values are generally ignored in animation\*\* \*\\*\*In English terms, you must have already stated a value for what you are animating before you animate it\*\**
+This post follows well along with my Codepen [demo](http://codepen.io/brandonrozek/full/waWMWR/){.broken_link}, where I'll state the box number that applies to what I'm talking about. \*\*Initial values must be explicitly stated, implicit initial values are generally ignored in animation\*\* \*\\*\*In English terms, you must have already stated a value for what you are animating before you animate it\*\**

 ### Border-color {#border-color}